How to Identify Skill Shortages with Succession

-Creating a solid talent infrastructure is one of the most important elements of any business.
+Creating a solid talent pipeline is one of the most important elements of any business.
 This entails having people in place to prepare for when there are inevitable changes within the organization.
 One way to prepare for such changes in talent is through succession planning.
 This strategy typically works to identify high-potential employees within the organization that could fill leadership positions.
 In many cases, companies also focus on upskilling their employees to develop and grow the company from within.
 This dynamic talent strategy helps them prepare more people in the company as new jobs are created while filling skill gaps to allow for both employee and company growth.

 During succession planning, the management team starts looking for employees who could be a potential fit for vacant roles when the need arises.
 One of the ongoing challenges with this strategy is that people are constantly either retiring, quitting, or moving out of the workforce.
 In fact, 47 million Americans quit their jobs voluntarily in 2021.
 In February 2020, the percentage of retirees was 18.3% and this number has started quickly increasing.
 By August 2021, the retiree rate was 19.3%.